zikula/core/src/docs/Core-2.0/Themes/Config.md

 first match (case-insensitive).
 Therefore, more specific definitions must be higher than general definitions.

 Two additional 'alias' realms may be defined and neither requires a pattern:
-  1) Defining an 'admin' realm will be used when @Theme('admin') annotation is detected in the method
+  1) Defining an 'admin' realm will be used when `@Theme('admin')` controller method annotation is detected in the method
   2) Defining a 'home' realm will be used when the path = `/`

 Any block positions in the page's template must be defined here.